alexanderlange53/svars/README.md

 -   `id.dc()` via least dependent innovations based on distance covariance matrix.
 -   `id.ngml()` by means of non-Gaussian maximum likelihood.

-These functions return an estimated svars object with identified structural shocks and decomposed covariance matrix.
-Furthermore, the package contains various tools for SVAR analysis.
+These functions return an estimated svars object with identified structural shocks and decomposition of the covariance matrix of the reduced form errors.
+Additionally, the package contains various tools for SVAR analysis.

 ## Installation